Wichita Public Library

 The palette extends this logic: high-contrast, decisive building blocks that reinforce material honesty, with enough variation to introduce moments of lightness.

-Creative Director: Bill Gardner
+Creative direction — Bill Gardner

-Art Director: Adam Anderson
+Art direction — Adam Anderson

-Designer: Tyler Frisbee
+Design — Tyler Frisbee